The new rules of ransomware

 The rise in working from home has brought with it a rise in ransomware attacks, but an effective backup routine can guard against disaster

 Ransomware has been a threat for some years now, but over the pandemic the dangers went into overdrive.
 According to threat hunting and intelligence firm Group-IB, ransomware attacks grew by 150% in 2020, with the average demand having risen to a whopping £120,000 ($170,000).
-There has been a huge amount of talk about the revelation that working from home is more productive than expected.
-But it has also presented fresh opportunities for cyber criminals.
+Hybrid and remote working have brought a variety of benefits and changed the way many organisations operate for the better, from realigning work-life balances to allowing recruiters to draw from a broader talent pool not bounded by potential workers’ locations.
+But these new working models have also presented fresh opportunities for cyber criminals to leverage.

 Employees in the office work on a network that is protected from the wider internet by a firewall, using systems provided by their company that have been locked down by systems administrators.
 A standard, tried-and-tested company security package will have been installed, and the IT department will have full control over the rollout of patches and updates that ensure any weaknesses discovered are removed as soon as possible.

-But once people started to work predominantly from home during the COVID-19 pandemic, most of these protections evaporated.
-Cyber criminals realised this almost immediately and saw that COVID itself would provide a strong theme for phishing emails that play on our virus anxiety.
-Remote employees might be using a corporate system at home, which could still be part of a software update regime, but many will not be.
-A large number will be using their own home systems with an unspecified level of protection.
-Even if corporate guidelines are to install security software and use VPNs, employees may not do so on their own systems.
+But now that the COVID-19 pandemic has ushered in new dispersed-working models, some of these protections have evaporated.
+Cyber criminals realised this very early on in the pandemic and saw that COVID itself would provide a strong theme for phishing emails that play on our virus anxiety.
+Remote employees might use a corporate system at home, which could still be part of a software update regime, but it is clear that many others are still relying on their own home systems, and the unspecified level of protection they offer.
+Even if corporate security guidelines require the installation of security software and the use VPNs, employees may not do so on their own systems.
 They may not even know how.

 Likewise, their internet connection will probably be domestic broadband delivered through a consumer-grade router.
-This may have a firewall built in, but the protective ability it provides will vary greatly and will also depend on the home worker's ability to configure their router's firewall optimally.
-All these things make those working from home during COVID exceptionally vulnerable to ransomware.
+This may have a firewall built in, but the protective ability it provides will vary greatly and will also depend on the remote worker's ability to configure their router's firewall optimally.
+All these things make people who spend part or all of their time working from home particularly vulnerable to ransomware.